-Persistence performs the read and write operations on the database.
+Persistence performs the read and writes operations on the database.

 FSDB stores all the collected metrics in the raw format and can be accessed across all the nodes.

-Analytics manages all the calculations, execute capacity planning function and correlations among multiple data sets.
+Analytics manages all the calculations, and execute capacity planning function and correlations among multiple data sets.

 xDB stores the data from a Historical Inventory Service which can only be accessed by the master and master replica nodes.